DSSGxUK/bmwi/documentation/docs/start/start.md

 ## First-time Users

 This is a simplified version of the user workflow.
+You can find the detailed [user workflow](http://127.0.0.1:8000/start/user/) here.

 <div class="mermaid">
 graph LR